travel000/fmt/README.md

 [![Throughput Graph](https://graphs.waffle.io/phpfmt/php.tools/throughput.svg)](https://waffle.io/phpfmt/php.tools/metrics)

 ## Requirements
 - PHP >= 5.6.0 to run the formatter.
 Note that the formatter can parse even a PHP file version 4 in case needed.
+HHVM is not supported.

 ## Plugins